 We know the importance of wearing a helmet for safety and for just plain old comfort against velocity and the elements.
 Even, I too have enjoyed destroying numerous helmets from over done corners, loss of grip, at speed while racing.
 Thanks to my helmet and gear I’m happily here sharing the next wave of technology with you!

-website to view videos and read more testing stats!
+Visit their website to view videos and read more testing stats!

 *sourced Lazer Helmets